 Melissa served as Treasurer of the GFPD from 2010-2015.
 She served as President of the GFPD from 2015-2017, overseeing GFPD staff and volunteers in Tulsa, Oklahoma.
 She now serves as the Executive Director.

 Her daughter, Ginny, passed away April 25, 2015, at the age of 6 1/2 from the degenerative effects of PBD-ZSD after a long and valiant battle.
 Melissa is also a mother to Jack and Avery.
 Along with her husband, Brant, Melissa strives to honor Ginny's memory through her work with The GFPD and as an advocate for children and adults facing rare diseases.

 Melissa Bryce Gamble

-Amie White is the GFPD's Communications Coordinator.
+Amie White is the GFPD's Communications Consultant.
 Amie has been part of the extended GFPD family after Ainsley, daughter of her friends Heidi and Kato, was diagnosed with a peroxisomal disorder in 2011.
 In 2016, Amie donated her time and skills to create the GFPD’s updated logo and has since developed many of our printed materials and T-shirts designs.
 She will be expanding her role to include social media management and brings knowledge from her previous position as Art Director for PAWS Chicago.